Washington Mystics vs. Chicago Sky: Betting Trends, Record ATS, Home/Road Splits

 Mystics Home/Away Splits

-- The Mystics make 1.6 more three-pointers when playing at home (8.4 per game) than on the road (6.8).
-They also shoot a better percentage at home (32.3% in home games compared to 30.9% on the road).
+- This year, the Mystics are averaging 7.8 made three-pointers per game at home and 6.8 on the road (while shooting 32.4% from deep in home games compared to 30.9% on the road).

-- Washington allows 2.8 more three-pointers when playing at home (8 per game) than on the road (5.2).
-It also allows a higher three-point shooting percentage at home (30.5% in home games compared to 26.3% on the road).
+- Washington concedes 2.5 more three-pointer when playing at home (7.7 per game) than on the road (5.2).
+It also concedes a higher three-point shooting percentage at home (30.5% in home games compared to 26.3% on the road).

 Mystics Moneyline and ATS Records

-- The Mystics have been favored on the moneyline eight total times this season.
-They've gone 5-3 in those games.
+- The Mystics have put together a 6-3 record in games they were listed as the moneyline favorite (winning 66.7% of those games).

-- The Mystics have a 3-2 record (winning 60% of their games) when they have played as a moneyline favorite of -225 or shorter.
+- When playing as a moneyline favorite with odds of -160 or shorter, the Mystics have a 6-3 record (winning 66.7% of their games).

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.